WhymustIhaveaname/libtglang-phase2/README.md

 ## Todo List

-[x] Wash the dataset and classify them
+- [x] Wash the dataset and classify them
-[x] Select the keywrods candidates by count the freq of n-tuples.
+- [x] Select the keywords candidates by counting the freq of n-tuples.
-[x] Select the keywords using random forest method.
+- [x] Select the keywords using the random forest method.
-[ ] Train the neural network using PyTorch.
+- [ ] Train the neural network using PyTorch.
-[ ] Write the trained parameters into C and compile to .so [ ] Write the matrix multiplication in BLAS
+- [ ] Write the trained parameters into C and compile to .so
+- [ ] Write the matrix multiplication in BLAS

 ## Dataset Properties